Kathryn Lamoreux is an English teacher who loves all things creative, including fashion, hair, and makeup.

 Perfect for: Someone on a budget, or anyone who loves pigmented shimmers in neutral and earthy tones, as long as you don't mind packing your own mirror and eye shadow brushes.

-This was my very first high-end palette, and I was so impressed by how buttery and pigmented the shimmer shades were.
+This Bare Minerals eyeshadow palette was my very first high-end palette, and I was so impressed by how buttery and pigmented the shimmer shades were.
 This palette includes a shimmery taupe (Hot Commodity), rose gold (In the Buff), and dusty rose (Bare Skin) to die for.
 The other colors are also high quality, with a buttery texture and easy application.
 They include a light neutral shimmer (Nude Beach), a matte beige (Natural), pale pink (Pure), and cream (celebrate), and a very deep brown (Perspective).
-The palette also contains a small double-ended eye shadow brush, with one dense side for packing on color and another narrow side for lining or smoking out liner.
-Since the brush is so tiny, it works well for detailed application of eye shadow.
-Other nice bonuses include a large, high quality mirror and sleek, simple rose gold packaging.
+The palette also contains a small double-ended eye shadow brush, with one dense side for packing on color and another narrow side for lining or smoking outliner.
+Since the brush is so tiny, it works well for the detailed application of eye shadow.
+Other nice bonuses include a large, high-quality mirror and sleek, simple rose gold packaging.
 The fact that the mirror stands up on its own makes on-the-go application as easy as possible.
-Bare Minerals eyeshadow palette

-For the same high quality formula in a different color range, you can also try Bare Minerals' other eight pan palettes, the cooler toned Posh Neutrals and the grayer toned Power Neutrals.
-Posh Neutrals adds a lavender, purple, and blue to an otherwise neutral color range, and Power Neutrals includes a range of grays, taupes, and a yellowy beige.
+For the same high-quality formula in a different color range, you can also try Bare Minerals' other eight pan palettes, the cooler-toned Posh Neutrals, and the grayer-toned Power Neutrals.
+Posh Neutrals adds lavender, purple, and blue to an otherwise neutral color range, and Power Neutrals includes a range of grays, taupes, and a yellowy beige.

 Perfect for: The chic minimalist.
-This is a high quality set including everything you need to create a variety of natural or glam looks, including the mirror and brush.
+This is a high-quality set with everything you need to create a variety of natural or glam looks, including the mirror and brush.